 Open PowerShell ISE as an Administrator.

-In the PowerShell command prompt, type in Login-AzureRMAccount and log in to your subscription.
+In the PowerShell command prompt, type in Login-AzureRMAccount, press Enter, and log in to your subscription.

 NOTE: If you have multiple subscriptions, you will need to use Select-AzureRMSubscription in order to select the correct subscription for usage in the PowerShell window.

-To confirm the rgEast connection to the rgCentral, type in the following (you will be prompted to confirm the action, select Yes to All):
+To confirm the rgEast connection to the rgCentral, type in the following command.
+If you have used different naming conventions from the suggested ones, modify the command before running it.
+When prompted to confirm the action, select Yes to All:

 Get-AzureRmVirtualNetworkGatewayConnection -name vnetgwEast-to-vnetgwCentral -ResourceGroupName rgEast | fl Name, ConnectionStatus, IngressBytesTransferred, EgressBytesTransferred